 Medical Disclaimer: Nothing on this website should be interpreted as personal medical advice.
 Always consult a qualified health care provider before changing anything related to your healthcare.
 Please see full Medical Disclaimer below for details.

 Disclosure: I’m glad to bring you useful content free of charge.
 To support my work, please note that when you click links and purchase items, in most cases I receive a small compensation.
-As an Amazon associate I earn from qualifying purchases.
 Prices are exactly the same for you.
 You’ll not pay more by clicking through the link.
 I only recommend products and services that I personally tested or thoroughly researched.
-I look for organic, fair traded, sustainable, well-reviewed products, whenever possible, that support your health and the planet.
+I look for organic, fair traded, sustainable, well-reviewed products, that support your health and the planet.